Introduction

 - For sharing final designs → PDF (easy viewing & high-quality output).

-If you’re working with CDR files (CorelDRAW’s format) and need to convert them into one of these standard vector formats, check out our next guide: Opening CDR Files: A Quick Guide.
+If you’re working with CDR files (CorelDRAW’s format) and need to convert them into one of these standard vector image formats, check out our next guide: Opening CDR Files: A Quick Guide.

 FAQs